-Despite significant progress, practical quantum networks face technical challenges such as qubit guantum channel loss. and decoherence, the implementation of quantum repeaters.
+Despite significant progress, practical quantum networks face technical challenges such as qubit quantum channel loss, decoherence, quantum implementation of repeaters.
 Qubit decoherence, resulting from interactions with the environment, limits the coherence time of qubits and the fidelity of quantum operations.
 Quantum channel loss, caused by photon absorption and scattering, reduces the efficiency and range of quantum communication.
 Quantum repeaters are designed to mitigate these effects and extend the reach of quantum communication over long distances.